 Situated around the Embakasi River, Nairobi National Park has herds of buffalo and a concentrated population of ostriches.
 It is also a good place to experience the wildebeest migration in the summer months and to see four of the “Big Five” African animals.

 Nairobi National Park was established in 1946.
 It gives visitors a chance to indulge in pure African safari at the footsteps of a major urban center.
 It is tiny in comparison to many of Kenya’s other national parks, and shows how Kenya was in its natural state, when the City of Nairobi was just becoming established over 100 years ago.

 Nairobi National Park is perhaps best known for its significant black rhino sanctuary.
+The endangered black rhinoceros is protected here and the park supplies black rhinos to other national parks.
 This is the best place to see these endangered animals in their native environment.
 There are no elephants in this national park, but four of the “Big Five” can be seen here (lions, leopards, buffalo and rhinos).
 Other wildlife commonly seen in the national park include giraffes, elands, zebras and wildebeest.
 As well, hippos and crocodiles can often be spotted along the Embakasi River.

 The best season for visitors to Nairobi park is from July through March when the climate is mainly dry and sunny.
 The rainy season is from April through June.
 During this time, transport is difficult and it is nearly impossible to view the animals on safari.
 There may also be some rain from October to December.

 By road: Nairobi National Park is only 7km from Nairobi’s city center via Langata Road and visitors can get there by private or public mass transport.

 By Air: You arrive through Jomo Kenyatta International Airport and Wilson Airports.